ideasonpurpose/docker-wordpress-dev/README.md

 4. **The Plugins directory**
    A blob of plugin files.
 Most of these can be pulled from [wordpress.org/plugins](https://wordpress.org/plugins/) but it's often faster to copy the whole `wp-content/plugins` directory to dev sites.

 Docker Desktop should be installed.
-Development of this project began on macOS then moved to Windows with a focus on WSL 2.
-The tools should work equally well on any platform that can run Docker.
+The tools should work equally well on any platform that can run Docker, we're using it in production on macOS and Windows, including and WSL 2.

 #### Manual Setup

-Copy your dumpfile to the top-level `_db` directory.
+Copy a mysql dumpfile to the top-level `_db` directory.
-Copy the three docker-compose files to the project root.
+Copy the contents of **bolerplate-tooling** to the project root.
-Merge the scripts section of package.json onto your project's package.json file.
+Merge the scripts and devDependencies sections of package.json onto your project's package.json file.

 ~~Call `npm run bootstrap`~~ _not working yet_